Aliisa Neige Barriere: the reality of connecting with people through music is very powerful

 Could you also describe your Master program in conducting and the way that your professor Sakari Oramo works with you?

-Typically the way it works and also one of the reasons why the Finnish school has been so successful, is that we typically have an orchestra to work with every week, which is a conducting class band, and so it’s a small orchestra and this is a system that was started by Jorma as well.
-And so we work with an orchestra, we have a different program every week, and depending on the week we get to choose, we divide the intended program with each other, so that we cover the whole program.
-We have always some preparatory sessions, either just alone with a teacher and the class, or sometimes a teacher wants to do one-on-one sessions, sometimes we have pianists there, sometimes we play our own instruments for each other, sometimes a mix of that – it depends a lot on the teacher, they get to decide how they want to do the sessions.
-And then we have two sessions with the orchestra, so depending on how many of us are there, So if we typically have a symphony, we divide up the movements, we divide the time and then we get to run our own rehearsal, and it’s really up to the teacher as well if they want to interrupt us or just to see us work, or if they have decided there’s a special particular skill they want to see us work on, technically, or in rehearsal technique, so that’s very individual.
+The way it works and also one of the reasons why the Finnish school has been so successful, is that we typically have an orchestra to work with every week, which is a conducting class band, this is a system that was started by Jorma as well.
+And so we work with an orchestra, we have a different program every week, and depending on the week, we divide the intended program with each other, so that we cover the whole program.
+We always have some preparatory sessions, either just with a teacher and the class, or sometimes a teacher wants to do one-on-one sessions, sometimes we have pianists there, sometimes we play our own instruments for each other, sometimes a mix of that — it depends a lot on the teacher, they get to decide how they want to do the sessions.
+And then we have two sessions with the orchestra.
+So if we have a symphony, we divide up the movements, we divide the time equally, and then we get to run our own rehearsal.
+Here it’s really up to the teacher as well if they want to interrupt us or just to see us work, or if they have decided there’s a particular skill they want to see us work on, technically, or in rehearsal technique — that’s very individual.